API Node

 ### How it works

-* The system extracts only those paths from the API response.
+* The system extracts only those paths from the API response; everything else is discarded.

 <Check>